Social Policy Research Initiative Request for Proposals

 - Policy issue is one that, if unaddressed, could lead people to fall into poverty

 - Policy issue relates to issues of structural racism that economically marginalized specific racial/ethnic groups in the North America context.
-What information will the study provide to guide policymaking in this area?

 - Will lessons learned from this study have broader relevance or applications for policy or decision-making beyond this test case?